Polar degree and vanishing cycles: Introduction

 }

-By repeated slicing, the first equality in formula \eqref{eq:red} could be expanded as a Cayley-Bacharach type formula with alternating signs, but such a formula is not expected to provide lower bounds for $\pol(V)$ that one would need for classifying hypersurfaces $V$ with low polar degree.
-Nevertheless, more recently, June Huh \cite{Huh} obtained positive lower bounds for $\pol(V)$ by using \emph{non-generic hyperplane pencils}, a technique developed in the 2000's \cite{T-conect, T-vcy, Ti-book} which extends the Lefschetz method to non-generic pencils having stratified isolated singularities in the base locus.
+By repeated slicing, the first equality in formula \eqref{eq:red} might be expanded as a Cayley-Bacharach type formula with alternating signs, but such a formula is not expected to provide lower bounds for $\pol(V)$ that one would need for classifying hypersurfaces $V$ with low polar degree.
+As a breakthrough, more recently June Huh \cite{Huh} obtained positive lower bounds for $\pol(V)$ by using \emph{non-generic hyperplane pencils}, a technique developed in the 2000's \cite{T-conect, T-vcy, Ti-book} which extends the Lefschetz method to non-generic pencils having stratified isolated singularities in the base locus.
+His main result says:

 \textbf{Theorem} \cite[Theorem 2 and its Proof]{Huh} \emph{Let $V\subset \bP^{n}$ be a hypersurface with isolated singularities.
 For any general hyperplane $\cH_{p}$ passing through some singular point $p\in \Sing (V)$, such that $V$ is not a cone of apex $p$, one has:}